Theos-the-dawg/agricorp/README.md

     1. Open your terminal/command prompt.
     2. Navigate to the project directory.
-    3. Run the command: python manage.py runserver
+    3. Run the command: python3 manage.py runserver

-## Creating a Superuser

 ### To create a superuser, follow these steps: